michaelklishin/sous-chef/README.md

     cp Vagrantfile.sample Vagrantfile

-Create a 32-bit Ubuntu virtual machine you will be developing cookbooks in:

-    vagrant up

-Once VM is created, create cookbooks directory or clone an existing collection of cookbooks like [Travis CI cookbooks](https://github.com/travis-ci/travis-cookbooks):
+Create a cookbooks directory or clone an existing collection of cookbooks like [Travis CI cookbooks](https://github.com/travis-ci/travis-cookbooks):

     mkdir cookbooks
     # or